torvista/Zen_Cart-Google_reCAPTCHA/README.md

 If the response is not ok, the global $error is returned as true and a corresponding error message is displayed in the messageStack (in the case of BISN, outputted via the XHTML variable-substitution template).

 ## Changelog

-2025+: See the commit history
+For more details, see the commit history.

+2026 04 26: updated Google code

 2025 06 02: included missing Google code.